davesmiths/equalizeRows/readme.md

 _Selects a descendent element where the equalizing will be applied, defaults to the item we're working with_

 data-equalizerows-property="padding-bottom"
-_CSS property to change, defaults to height, but is a comma separated list e.g. "padding-bottom,padding-top" will work too_
+_CSS property to change, defaults to height, but is also a comma separated list so "padding-bottom,padding-top" will work_

 Advanced Options
 ----------------